mrvnthss/deep-learning-with-dobble/README.md

 ### Prerequisites

-- Python 3.11 or higher installed on your machine.
+- Python 3.11 or 3.12 installed on your machine.
 - Operating system: Unix/macOS

 ### Clone the Repository